Benign Skull Tumors

 Background

 Tumors of the skull are uncommon lesions that are not reported systematically in the medical literature.
 Therefore, assessing their true incidence and consequences to the health of the general population is difficult.
-Recent diagnostic advances have made such lesions easier to recognize, and new skull-base surgery techniques have provided access to previously inoperable skull tumors.
+Recent diagnostic advances have made such lesions easier to recognize, and new endonasal approaches to the skull base have significantly advaced our abilities to treat tumors located there.
 Skull tumors are estimated to account for approximately 1% of bone tumors.

 Treatment for most tumors is not controversial.
 However, the differentiation and identification of the tumor type is the greatest clinical challenge.
 The usual presentation is an enlarging skull mass, with or without pain, or cranial nerve deficits if the tumor involves the base of the skull.

-Plain skull radiography with special projections is an important diagnostic tool.
-The initial classification of a lesion into radiolucent (osteolytic) or radiopaque (osteoblastic) is of considerable significance.
-The presence of sharply defined or irregular margins, presence or absence of sclerotic borders, and calcifications in the lesion are also important.
-Head CT scanning, with and without contrast, is useful in determining the extent of intracranial extension and other tumor characteristics.
+Plain skull radiography with special projections used to be an important diagnostic tool.
+Head CT scanning, with and without contrast, is the most useful investigation in determining the nature and extent of skull base tumors.
+The initial classification of a lesion into radiolucent (osteolytic) or radiopaque (osteoblastic) based on plain radiographs or CT scan is of considerable significance.
+The presence of sharply defined or irregular margins, presence or absence of sclerotic borders, and calcifications in the lesion are also vital to establish a tentative diagnosis.

 Most skull tumors share certain MRI characteristics, such as hypointensity on T1-weighted images, hyperintensity on T2-weighted images, and some degree of contrast enhancement.
 The capability of imaging in multiple planes and enhanced soft tissue discrimination has made MRI an important diagnostic tool.
 The classification of benign and malignant brain tumors is based on that by Wilkins and Rengachary[1] (which is a modified version of the system outlined by Huvos[2] ).